Intermediate, Most Popular, New Year's Recipes, Side Dishes, Southern, Vegetables

 Turnips are a root vegetable closely related to kale, broccoli, cauliflower and cabbage.
 Turnips grow under the ground.
 The “greens” refer to the green leaves that grow above the ground.
 Coincidentally, the leaves are also where all the nutrients are.
 Turnip greens are loaded with various vitamins and nutrients that prevent osteoporosis, maintain healthy skin and hair, reduce iron deficiency and help with digestion.

-two turnips with greens on a white background with a black arrow pointing to the greens part
+Two turnips with greens with an arrow pointing to the greens part.

 Collard greens are a variety of cabbage.
 Mustard greens, considered to be an herb, are the leaves of the mustard plant (that yellow stuff you squirt on your hot dog comes from the seed of the mustard plant).
 Each has a different texture and taste when cooked.
 Turnip and collard greens in their raw form are very tough in texture.
 It is not something you generally want to toss into your salad.
 Both are simmered for a long period of time to soften them up, which makes them ideal for this recipe.
 Mustard greens are more tender.
 You can eat them in their raw form or cook them down similar to spinach or kale.
 Because of their more delicate texture, mustard greens tend to cook down to mush if cooked in this manner.